White House races to contain virus in its ranks

 Redfield and Hahn announced over the weekend that they would self-quarantine for two weeks after coming in contact with an infected member of the president's staff.
 Both attended a meeting in the Situation Room last week where Miller was present, and they said they would continue to participate in the response effort from home.
 Fauci said he, too, had begun a "modified quarantine" after what he called a "low-risk" contact with an infected staff member.

-Sen. Lamar Alexander, R-Tenn., said that all three doctors would participate Tuesday by videoconference in a previously scheduled hearing on the virus response and efforts to reopen the economy.
+Sen. Lamar Alexander, R-Tenn., said that all three doctors would participate Tuesday by video conference in a hearing on the virus response and efforts to reopen the economy.

-Stephen Miller, one of the president’s closest advisers and Miller’s husband, is also not expected to come into the White House for the foreseeable future, according to people familiar with his plans.
-He tested negative for the virus Friday after his wife’s positive diagnosis earlier in the day.
+Stephen Miller, one of Trump's closest advisers and Miller's husband, is also not expected to come into the White House for the foreseeable future, according to people familiar with his plans.
+He tested negative for the virus Friday after his wife's positive diagnosis earlier in the day.

-The White House is frequently testing its staff using ID Now, a rapid test by Abbott Laboratories that can generate a result in five to 13 minutes.
-The benefit is its speed and portability; the testing machine is about the size of a toaster oven.
-But some hospitals and doctors found that it was turning up too many false negatives — cases in which people really had the virus but the test said they did not.

-The ID Now test was granted emergency authorization by the Food and Drug Administration on March 27.
-As hospitals and clinics began using the new test, they were finding that it was missing infections, especially when the testing swabs were not placed directly into the machine but were first stored in vials filled with liquid.
-Abbott later changed its instructions to advise against placing the samples in liquid.